Snorting Vyvanse: Effects and Addiction Treatment

 - Hallucinations (seeing or hearing things that are not actually present).

 Snorting Vyvanse can also lead to other side effects which arise from this specific method of administration.
-People that snort Vyvanse put themselves at risk of 7:
+People who snort Vyvanse put themselves at risk of:7

 - Sinus inflammation.